RetroDECK/ES-DE/USERGUIDE.md

 ### Single-game scraper

 The single-game scraper is launched from the metadata editor.
 You navigate to a game, open the game options menu, choose **Edit this game's metadata** and then select the **Scrape** button.
-The metadata editor is explained in more depth [later](USERGUIDE.md#metadata-editor) in this guide.

 ### Multi-scraper